 Brisket is cut from the underside of the cow, which is tough and filled with fat and collagen.
 Collagen is a fibrous protein that connects tissues together and is very strong.
-As collagen cooks, it breaks down, turns into a gelatin, and dissolves into the meat.
+As collagen cooks, it breaks down, turns into gelatin, and dissolves into the meat.
 This is one of the things that makes smoked brisket so good.
-But another factor is starting with the right cut of meat.
+Brisket is also used to make corned beef and pastrami.

 The brisket champions of the cook-off circuit will tell you that you need to get an expensive cut of brisket—it's USDA Prime from grain-fed cattle or nothing.
-Unfortunately, the highest quality beef tends to get shipped off to Japan because they are willing to pay for it.
-You might want to shop around if you get serious about brisket, but don't sink a lot of money into a brisket if you're just starting out—you can have success with a $1-a-pound brisket.
-Whatever you buy, try to get a brisket with good marbling, white fat, and a deep color in the meat.
+Unfortunately, the highest quality beef tends to get shipped off to Japan because there they are willing to pay for it.
+But you don't have to sink a lot of money into a brisket, especially if you're just starting out—you can have success with meat that's $1 per pound.
+Whatever you buy, try to get a brisket with good marbling, white fat, and deep color in the meat.
 There should be good fat throughout the meat and not just in one place.

-And don't be shocked by its size—briskets easily weigh in over 10 pounds or more, but will lose about 30 to 40 percent of their weight during smoking.
-So make sure to plan accordingly when calculating how many pounds to buy.
+Don't be shocked by its size—briskets easily weigh in over 10 pounds or more but will lose about 30 to 40 percent of its weight during smoking, so plan accordingly when calculating how many pounds to buy.

 Brisket is sold in two different ways—either whole or divided into two parts, the flat and the point.
 The flat cut is also called a "first cut," and the point can also be labeled as "second cut" or the "deckle."
-For barbecue brisket, you will want it undivided, which is sold as a "packer's cut."
+For barbecue brisket, it should be undivided, which is sold as a "packer's cut."
 This type of cut is also untrimmed and will have a strip of fat running through the middle and a layer of fat on the top called the fat cap.
+The fat cap should be about 1-inch thick, so if it is more than that you might want to trim it down; it is best to have a single even layer.
 Though the fat cap will add moisture to the meat during smoking, the fat spread throughout the meat will be much more effective.
-The fat cap should be about 1-inch thick, so if it is more than that you might want to trim it down—it is best to have a single even layer.
-(When smoking you will want the brisket to cook fat-side up so that the melting fat will run over the brisket and keep it moist.)
+When smoking, cook the brisket fat-side up so that the melting fat will run over the brisket and keep it moist.